tanuj888/Terraform-with-CI-CD/README.md

 # Terraform-with-CI-CD
-deploying terraform infra by CI/CD
+This project is used to deploy Infrastructure through terraform and automating it with the help of jenkins CI/CD pipeline.

+#